bordenet/ai-fundamentals-simple/docs/ai-first-transformation.md

 4. **AI as a Teammate**: Full integration into team processes and culture

 ---
+Caveat: "Metrics" values, below, are simplistic swags to give you a sense for what you should expect.
+Tune them liberally to better reflect your organization's potential.
+---

 ## Step 1: AI as a Micro-tasker
 *Foundation: Individual Productivity Enhancement*